LinkedIn

 Status example: Unenrolled

 Next, I focused on the additional budget data that needed to be added to the UI along with updating the submit button.
 I confirmed with stakeholders that the “Corporate Budget” and “Total Charges” lines were the most important lines for the user to see.
-With that in mind, I designed a toggle switch system to hide/show the “Monthly Budget” and “Total Budget” lines in the UI.
+With that in mind, I designed a toggle switch system to hide and show the “Monthly Budget” and “Total Budget” lines in the UI.
 It would simply expand or collapse the monthly cards.
 This was an accepted solution by all stakeholders.
 I also developed this feature into the page using Material's toggle button functionality.

 Default Monthly Budget card